Search for keywords or topics in magmageopark.no

 Photo: Arne Ove Østebrøt

-• Ceramics and craft: Visit the Faience Museum and discover how Egersund pottery once travelled across Europe.
+• Ceramics and crafts: Visit the Faience Museum and see how the Egersund faience was once exported throughout Europe.

-• Local lunch in historic surroundings: Enjoy lunch at Hauen Kro in the preserved wooden district.
+• Lunch in historic surroundings: Enjoy a traditional lunch at Hauen Kro in the preserved wooden house environment.

-• Living town history: Explore Egersund on a guided or self-guided town walk through colourful streets and historic quarters.
+• Living city history: Explore Egersund on a guided or self-guided city walk through colourful streets and historic quarters.

 Photo: Grand Hotel